tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载/SDK 下载_intl_en.md

-We offer the MLVB International SDK for users outside the Chinese mainland.
+We offer the MLVB Professional SDK for users outside the Chinese mainland.
 To learn about its features and the license required to use it, see [Features](https://intl.cloud.tencent.com/document/product/1071/38149).

-<h2 id="International">MLVB International</h2>
+<h2 id="International">MLVB Professional</h2>
-MLVB International integrates multiple core audio/video features of Tencent Cloud, including MLVB, [TRTC](https://intl.cloud.tencent.com/product/trtc), live publishing/playback, and basic filters.
+MLVB Professional integrates multiple core audio/video features of Tencent Cloud, including MLVB, [TRTC](https://intl.cloud.tencent.com/product/trtc), live publishing/playback, and basic filters.

 <table>
    <tr>